Clinical Senior Research Associate

 MA MB BChir MPhil PhD MRCGP

-She is currently funded by a Cancer Research UK/BUPA Foundation Fellowship on a project to develop a very brief intervention to promote behaviour change for cancer prevention in primary care.
-This focuses on whether providing information on future cancer risk to individuals can help encourage lifestyle change and how best to incorporate such information into routine practice.
+She is currently funded by a Cancer Research UK Fellowship on a project to develop a very brief intervention to promote behaviour change for cancer prevention in primary care.
+This focuses on whether providing information on future cancer risk to individuals can help encourage lifestyle change and how best to incorporate such information into NHS Health Checks and routine practice.

-Within the Primary Care Unit she teaches several of the General Practice seminars for clinical medical students and is the contact for potential Academic Clinical Fellows.
-She is also a Bye-Fellow in Medicine at Murray Edwards College, University of Cambridge, where she teaches undergraduate medical students.
+Within the Primary Care Unit she teaches several of the General Practice seminars for clinical medical students and organises the MPhil in Primary Care Research.
+She is also co-lead for the research module within the Postgraduate Certificate in Clinical Research, Education and Leadership run by Cambridge University Health Partners and the University of Cambridge Institute of Continuing Education and a Bye-Fellow in Medicine at Murray Edwards College, University of Cambridge, where she teaches undergraduate medical students.

 Usher-Smith JA, Sharp SJ, Griffin SJ (2016).
 The spectrum effect in risk prediction, screening, and diagnostic tests.
 BMJ.
 22;353:i3139. doi: 10.1136/bmj.i3139